Statistics and experiments Python / SQL Decision-led modelling

 Review Maya Collins's data scientist CV layout

-This printable preview shows how Maya Collins presents Data Scientist experience in London, UK, leading with Python, SQL, and Machine learning and decision-ready evidence rather than disconnected reports or tool names.
+This printable preview shows how Maya Collins presents Data Scientist experience in London, UK, with statistical modelling, experimentation, and practical insight made easy to scan.

-Notice how the layout keeps Python, SQL, and Machine learning visible while still leaving space for Forecasting Model Refresh and other supporting proof.
+Notice how the layout keeps Python, SQL, and statistical thinking visible while still leaving room for model quality, communication, and business impact.

 Why it works